-- 101. (1) For purposes of monitoring regulatory compliance with any legislation administered by the Civil Aviation Authority, a person referred to in section 94(1) may without a warrant enter into any aircraft, place or premises, inspect such aircraft, place or premises, and examine any object and make copies of extracts from any book or document found on such aircraft, place or premises, that the person referred to in section 94 believes on reasonable grounds contains any information relevant to the administration of, and compliance with, this Act. - (2) For purposes of monitoring regulatory compliance with any legislation 30 administered by the Civil Aviation Authority, a person referred to in section 94(1) may only enter into a private dwelling with the consent of the occupier or under the authority of a warrant issued in terms of subsection (3)(a) or without a warrant in terms of subsection (3)(b). - (3) (a) For purposes of gathering evidence with a view to prosecuting any person for a contravention of any legislation administered by the Civil Aviation Authority, a person referred to in section 94(1) must not exercise any power to-

-- (i) enter any aircraft or premises;

-- (ii) search any aircraft or premises;
+- 113. (1) In order to monitor and enforce compliance with this Act and, subject to the conditions of his or her appointment, a person referred to in section 88(1) may at any 15 reasonable time and without prior notice without a warrant- - (a) enter into any aircraft, place or premises; - (b) inspect such aircraft, place or premises; - (c) examine any object, make copies of extracts from any book or document found on such aircraft, place or premises that the person referred to in section 20 88(1) believes on reasonable grounds contains any information relevant to the administration of, and in compliance with this Act; - (d) require any person to furnish the person referred to in section 88(1) with such information or documents, returns or other particulars as may be necessary for the proper administration of this Act; - (e) while on the premises, or at any time thereafter, question any person who is or was on the premises, either alone or in the presence of any other person on any matter to which this Act relates; - (f) order any person who has control over or custody of any book, document or thing on or in those premises to produce to him forthwith, or at such time and 30 place as may be determined by him, such book, document or thing; or - (g) at any time and place order any person who has the possession or custody of or is in the control of a book, document or thing relating to the business of an employer, to produce forthwith or at such time and place as may be determined by him, such book, document or thing. - (2) A person executing the inspection as contemplated in subsection (1) must show his or her authorisation to any person requesting it and may be accompanied by an interpreter and any other person reasonably required to assist him or her in conducting the inspection. - (3) No information obtained during the inspection contemplated in subsection (1) 40 which is of a confidential, personal, commercially sensitive or proprietary nature may be made public or otherwise disclosed to any person without the permission of the person to whom that information relates or used for purposes of prosecution. - (4) For purposes of monitoring regulatory compliance with any legislation administered by the Civil Aviation Authority, a person conducting an inspection as 4 contemplated in subsection (1), may only enter into a private dwelling, with the consent of the occupier or under the authority of a warrant issued in terms of subsection 5(a) or without a warrant in terms of subsection 5(b). - (5)(a) For purposes of gathering evidence with the view to prosecute any person for a contravention of any legislation administered by the Civil Aviation Authority a person 50 referred to in section 88(1) must not exercise any power to- - (i) enter any aircraft or premises; - (ii) search any aircraft or premises;

 - (iii) examine any object;

+- (iv) make copies of or take extracts from any book or document; or

+- (v) seize anything,

-(iv) make copies of or take extracts from any book or document; or unless such person has obtained a warrant permitting any such action from the court that has jurisdiction in the area where the aircraft or premises are situated, and such warrant must only be issued if it appears from information on oath that there are reasonable grounds for believing that an article or thing is upon or in such aircraft or premises, and should specify which of the acts mentioned in this subsection may be performed by the person to whom it is issued.
+unless such person has obtained a warrant permitting any such action from the court that has jurisdiction in the area where the aircraft or premises are situated, and such warrant must only be issued if it appears from information on oath that there are reasonable grounds for believing that an article or thing is upon or in such aircraft or premises, and should specify which of the acts mentioned in this subsection may be performed by the person to whom it is issued.